david-jarad-josh-saroj/project-github-readme-classification/README.md

 | lemm_readme | Engineered Feature | tokenized_readme after "words" are lemmatized to their root   word |  |  |
 | polarity | Exploration only | Description of lemm_readme's sentiment analysis.
 A value closer to 1 or   -1 describes a stronger positive or negative sentiment. |  |  |

 # Project Planning <a name="plan"></a>

+## Exploration

 ## Initial Hypotheses
 - If a language is mentioned in the readme it is more likely dominated by that language
 - Topics surrounding web development are more likely written in html, javascript and css
 - Readmes that talk about studying or hiring are likely written in english

+## Modeling
+- Created a baseline model against which all models will be evaluated.
+- 12 different models were compared against the baseline and model with the highest overall accuracy score was used to evaluate the test data set.

+# Conclusion
+### Summary
+- The most common language used was JavaScript followed by Python.
+- XGBoost classification model was able to outperform and  beat the baseline model by 115 %